Aedial/novelai-api/README.md

 ### Contributing
 You can contribute features and enhancements through PR.
 Any PR should pass the tests and the pre-commits before submission.

 The tests against the API can be ran with `nox -s test_api`.
-Note that having node.js installed is required for the test to run properly
+Note that having node.js installed is required for the test to run properly.
 /!\ WIP /!\ The tests against the mocked backend can be ran with `nox -s test_mock`.

 To install and run the pre-commit hook, run `nox -s pre-commit`.
 This hook should be installed before committing anything.